khavitidala/Tsukasa/README.md

 # Tsukasa
- Tsukasa is a COVID-19 Information chatbot for whatsapp which send response to particular keywords.
-The project aim is to fulfill an assignment project of Wawasan Global TIK course.
+Tsukasa is a COVID-19 Information chatbot for Whatsapp which sends a response to particular keywords.
+The project aim is to fulfill an assignment project of the Wawasan Global TIK course.

 ### Clone this project